Blood Tests Used for Diagnosis

 What if both are negative?

-Testing negative for both AQP4 (AQP4-IgG) and MOG (MOG-IgG) antibodies is not common if you have symptoms similar to those in NMO.
+Testing negative for both AQP4 (AQP4-IgG) and MOG (MOG-IgG) antibodies is not common if you have symptoms similar to those in NMOSD.
 However, this may happen.
 Again, your doctor will be able to guide you on your results and what your results might mean.4,5